panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 #### My story behind this question

-*Long time ago, when I was searching for my first job, I was asked this question during an interview.*
+*Long time ago, when I was interviewing for my first job, I was asked this question.*

-*For the interview I was given 20 coding questions to answer in 1 hour limit.
+*For the interview I was given 20 coding questions to answer within 1 hour limit.
 The null statement question was on the list.*

-*When solving it, being in a rush, I didn't see the comma `;` right before the curly brace `{`.
+*When solving the question, being in a rush, I didn't see the comma `;` right before the curly brace `{`.
 So I answered incorrectly `[1, 2, 3, 4]`.*

 *I was slightly disappointed because of such unfair tricks.
-I asked the interviewer, what is the reason behind asking me things like that?
+I asked the interviewer what is the reason behind tricks like that?
 The interviewer replied:*

 *"Because we need people that put high attention to detail."*